tdivyajyotis/tdivyajyotis.github.io-old/index.md

 *just a caffeinated dev*

 ## How do I code?
-I frequently use Python for most projects, but JS is also a nice language for webapps n stuff.
+I frequently use Python for most projects, but JS is also a nice language for webapps & stuff.
 I also use C++ for competitive programming.

 VS Code's the main IDE for everything & Code::Blocks for competitive programming.